uclouvain/osis-internship-sdk/docs/InternshipApi.md

-Obtain the list of students affectations
+Obtain the stats of students affectations

 ### Example